NVIDIA/NeMo/docs/source/nlp/joint_intent_slot.rst

 after the training part is finished you can see the code that evaluates the trained model on an evaluation test set and then an example of doing inference using a list of given queries.

-For the deployment in the production environment please refer to Jarvis and TLT documentation.
+For the deployment in the production environment please refer to `Jarvis <https://developer.nvidia.com/nvidia-jarvis-getting-started>`__ and `TLT documentation <https://docs.nvidia.com/metropolis/TLT/tlt-user-guide/text/nlp/index.html>`__.